brotzeit/rustic/README.md

 Currently cargo does not display the correct installation command for some toolchains when clippy isn't installed.
 If you have problems try it with `rustup component add --toolchain nightly clippy`.

+### auto-fixing before compilation

+It's possible to run 'clippy --fix' automatically when starting a compile process by setting `rustic-cargo-clippy-fix-on-compile` to `t`.

+This feature can be used in combination with auto-formatting.

+Works for:

+- `rustic-cargo-build`
+- `rustic-compile`
+- `rustic-recompile`

 ### Commands